-If you are administering a Passage Oral Reading assessment, check the grade level of the passage selected in the Passage Level drop-down list.
+- If you are administering a Passage Oral Reading assessment, check the grade level of the passage selected in the Passage Level drop-down list.
 If you need to assess the student on a different grade level, use the drop-down list to change it.
 (Benchmarks are only available for the student's designated grade level; a note will remind you of this if you choose another grade level.)

 The student will see "Get ready!"

 Note: If the student selects Star CBM before you select Begin Assessment, the student will see a message explaining that the teacher hasn't started a test yet.
 The student can select < Go Back or simply wait for you to begin the assessment.

 If you chose to record audio, the student may also see a message from the browser asking permission to use the microphone (depending on the browser and settings).
 The student must grant permission in order for audio to be recorded (and in order to do the microphone test).